Skip to main content

 The Token Economics Problem

-Modern LLM pricing follows a predictable pattern: input tokens cost significantly more than output tokens, and context length directly impacts both latency and computational requirements.
+Modern LLM pricing follows a predictable pattern across vendors: output tokens cost significantly more than input tokens (the example below uses $0.015 per 1K input tokens versus $0.060 per 1K output tokens).
+Because the input context is typically far larger in volume than the generated output, context length still drives a large share of the total bill for long-context workloads, and directly impacts both latency and computational requirements.
 Consider the following cost comparison for a typical 128K context model:

 # Cost calculation example for 128K context model